 Low Cost Graphite Polysulphide Single Liquid Flow Battery for Developing Countries

-As part of the same programme of work, the Faraday Institution is working with DNV to develop a techno-economic analysis of the costs and prospects for replacing fossil-fuelled generators with battery storage technologies.
-This will be published in the autumn of 2021.
+As part of the same programme of work, the Faraday Institution worked with DNV and TFE Africa to develop a techno-economic analysis of the costs and prospects for replacing fossil-fuelled generators with battery storage technologies.
+The report was published in September 2021.
+Download report.

 Ian Ellerington, Head of Technology Transfer at the Faraday Institution said, “Through this programme and our wider work with the World Economic Forum’s Global Battery Alliance and World Bank’s Energy Storage Partnership we are pleased that the Faraday Institution is in a position to affect global change, helping communities with low or no connectivity to have reliable access to energy sources and bringing economic, social and environment benefits to developing countries and emerging economies.”